brendanhay/khan/README.md

 ## Terminology and Concepts

-Nomenclature is mapped directly to the AWS usage where possible to avoid any confusion.

-I've re-iterated the key terms here in an attempt to provide a comprehensive overview.
+An overview of the key terms here in an attempt to provide a somewhat comprehensive introduction, with AWS nomenclature mapped directly to usage where possible to avoid any confusion.

 ### Immutability

 The key tenant behind Khan's approach to infrastructure provisioning is immutability, with opinion a close second.

-Although as you will see we immediately throw the first tenant to the wolves as necessitated by the following architecture:
+Khan provides a workflow centered around immutable build artifacts (in the form of AMIs) which are continuously deployed into `[1..n]` segregated environments.

+These versioned artifacts are then launched into an environment which dicates what traffic and other service instances are visible.

+be promoted and retired, ensuring that entire (or subsets thereof) environments are consistent and reproducible.

+### Persistent vs Ephemeral

+Terminology and workflow is described to outline a layer of separation between the stateful and stateless infrastructure services.

 <p align="center">
   <img src="http://brendanhay.github.io/khan/img/immutability.png" alt="immutability">
 </p>

-### Persistent vs Ephemeral

-Terminology and workflow is used to outline a layer of separation between the stateful and stateless infrastructure services.
+The lower persistent half of the diagram is comprised of services that don't (easily or sanely) fit with a continuous deployment paradigm due to requirements such as exclusive durable storage, or sensitive orchestration scenarios over which fine grained control is required.

+This style of service has good pre-existing tooling for both Orchestration and Configuration Management - we attempt to leverage these to avoid reinventing the wheel where possible.

 #### Persistent